zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

     Clicking on Monitor Progress will take us to Procedure Activity Page.
 Alternate navigation to review the submitted deployment procedures is ***Enterprise >> Provisioning and Patching >> Procedure Activity***

-7. Review the Deployment Procedures.
+7. Review the Deployment Procedures (DP).

    ![](images/18.png " ")

-   Select deployment procedure(dp) related to Deploy and click on it.
-It will show details of the activity performed by the dp.
+   Select DP related to Deploy and click on it.
+It will show details of the activity performed by the DP.

    ![](images/22.png " ")

-   Here, we see that the dp has successfully installed new Oracle home.(putty screen shows the new Oracle home layout)
+   Here, we see that the DP has successfully installed new Oracle home.(putty screen shows the new Oracle home layout)

 ## Task 7: Migrate Listener

-1. In the above task 6, we had submitted migrate listener.
-If this needs to be submitted separately, then we had to uncheck migrate listener task ( review step 3 of task 6).
-We see that this task is at scheduled state.
-In the interest of time and to complete this Live Lab workshop, we can change its schedule to run immediately.
-Navigate to  ***Enterprise >> Provisioning and Patching >> Procedure Activity*** and select migrate dp.
+1. In task 6 (above), we submitted a migration of the listener.
+If it needs to be submitted separately, then you need to uncheck migrate listener task (review step 3 of task 6).
+We see that this task has a scheduled state.
+In the interest of time and to complete this workshop, we can change it to run immediately.
+To do so, navigate to  ***Enterprise >> Provisioning and Patching >> Procedure Activity*** and select migrate DP.
   Click on reschedule.

   ![](images/24.png " ")